The Unhailed, Underappreciated Emergency Responders

 It’s not likely that you think of ITD as being the ones to first call 911, the ones to keep you from freezing or assess injury at the side of the road.
 They’re not your emergency responders.
 But then again, yes, they are.

-All across Idaho, there is no one that travels the over 12,000 lane miles of highways and interstates more continually than the guys behind the blue and orange ITD logo.
-The likelihood that they’ll be there when an accident or emergency occurs is higher than anyone else.
+All across Idaho, there is no one that travels the over 12,000 lane miles of highways and interstates more continually than the men and women behind the blue and orange ITD logo.
+The likelihood that they’ll be there when a crash or emergency occurs is higher than anyone else.
 The police and ambulance have to be called in.
 ITD is already there.

-Earlier this summer, when two crop duster planes collided and crashed alongside US-26 near Arco, an ITD striping crew was there, becoming the first to assess the pilots.
-Also this summer, when a motorcycle crashed on Interstate 15 near Dubois, part of the ITD maintenance crew was there, already working the roads they consider their own.
-The story is similar in the case of many accidents across Idaho over the years.
+When two crop duster planes collided and crashed alongside US-26 near Arco, an ITD striping crew was there, becoming the first to assess the pilots.
+When a motorcycle crash occurred on Interstate 15 near Dubois, part of the ITD maintenance crew was there, already working the roads they consider their own.
+The story is similar in the case of many incidents across Idaho over the years.

 “We spend so much time on the road, that nine times out of ten, we’re the first on scene when anything happens,” Idaho Falls area foreman Jared Loosli said.
 “And we’re not just going to pass by and leave.”